-4. Peaceful resolution
+IV.
+Peaceful Resolution

-Trials by combat were connected to the right of self-help, which was considered self-evident in medieval Europe.
-Rather than this being the uncivilized and barbaric system carried out by unenlightened medieval Europeans caught in the grips of superstition, it was more of a system that put the exercise of self-help, all the way to feuds, into a more or less public court order, and thereby limited the range of combatants.
-This point was already clearly noted by the 18th-century enlightenment thinker Montesquieu:
+Trial by combat was connected to the right of self-help, which was considered self-evident in medieval Europe.
+Rather than this being an uncivilized and barbaric system carried out by unenlightened medieval Europeans caught in the grips of superstition, it was more of a system